danrevah/sandbox-bundle/README.md

 > For example, if you have a controller which handles some action let's say a Purchase,
 > you could use a fake response instead of creating a real purchase request.
-> Only by using annotaions and in your Sandbox/Testing environment.
+> Only by using annotations and in your Sandbox/Testing environment your Controller on that environment will be overriden with your response (in JSON or XML format).

 ## Table of contents